Symptoms of Valve Disease

 Call your doctor if you begin to have new symptoms or if they become more frequent or severe.

 Symptoms do not always relate to how serious your valve disease is.
-You may have no symptoms at all and have severe valve disease, requiring prompt treatment.
-Or, as with mitral valve prolapse, you may have severe symptoms, yet diagnostic tests may show your valve leak is not significant.
+You may have no symptoms at all and have severe valve disease, requiring treatment.
+Or, in come cases, you may have symptoms, yet diagnostic tests may show your valve leak is not significant.
 These symptoms may cause you to worry, but they are not dangerous or life-threatening, and may not require treatment at all.

 - Know your symptoms